Will Illinois cover the spread vs. Missouri? Betting Trends, Record ATS

 Illinois Betting Records & Stats

-- Illinois' games this season have gone over this contest's total of 149.5 points three times.
+- In three games this season, Illinois and its opponents have scored more than 149.5 combined points.

-- The average point total in Illinois' contests this year is 143.6, 5.9 fewer points than this game's over/under.
+- The average point total in Illinois' outings this year is 143.6, 5.9 fewer points than this game's over/under.

-- Illinois has entered the game as favorites five times this season and won four of those games.
+- Illinois has been the favorite in five games this season and won four (80%) of those contests.

 - The Fighting Illini are undefeated in four games this season when favored by -300 or more on the moneyline.

-- The sportsbooks' moneyline implies a 75% chance of a victory for Illinois.
+- The moneyline for this contest implies a 75% chance of a victory for Illinois.

 Illinois vs. Missouri Over/Under Stats